NU-CEM/singing-materials/README.md

 ### How can I get involved?

-If you have a suggestion, please raise an issue on this repository and/or contact Lucy: l.whalley@northumbria.ac.uk.
+If you have a suggestion, please raise an issue on this repository and/or contact project lead Lucy: l.whalley@northumbria.ac.uk.